 Brian is also a field instructor and adjunct professor at Washington University.
 He teaches a class titled, “Planning Sustainable and Racially Equitable Urban Communities.”
 As a teacher, mentor, coach, and role model, he is training and developing a new generation of transformational, dynamic leaders who are more culturally competent and better equipped to engage and work effectively in diverse and challenging neighborhoods and communities.

-Emily joined the USGBC-Missouri Gateway Chapter as its first full-time staff person in January 2006 and has grown the organization to three full time staff and many active volunteers.
+Emily joined the Missouri Gateway GBC as its first full-time staff person in January 2006 and has grown the organization to four full time staff and many active volunteers.
 Previously, she managed the St. Louis Community Air Project for the St. Louis Association of Community Organizations (SLACO), an EPA-funded project to promote healthier air quality in the community.
 She has worked for non-profits her entire career, including a community gardening organization in Minneapolis-St. Paul, Minnesota.